-Barford Road Pocket Park is a 45 acre site running alongside the Eynesbury Manor housing estate.
-The park has several types of habitat, ranging from wild flower meadows to still and fast running water.
+Barford Road Pocket Park is a 45 acre (18 hectare) site bounded by Eynesbury Manor housing estate and the River Great Ouse.
+The park has several types of habitat, including grassland, wild flower meadow, woodland, hedgerow, reedbed and flatland.

-The park can be found just off the Ouse Valley Way footpath at Eaton Socon Locks, just a few minutes’ walk from St Neots Community College, the Leisure Centre and Tesco at Eynesbury
+The park can be found just off the Ouse Valley Way footpath at Eaton Socon Locks, just a few minutes’ walk from Ernulf Academy (Formerly St Neots Community College), the Leisure Centre and Tesco at Eynesbury

-Our brochure has a map, directions and lots of information about the site.
+Our leaflet [PDF, 2MB]has a map, directions and lots of information about the wildlife you can see throughout the year.

 There are no indoor facilities at the site.